Enhancing the QUAlity and Transparency Of health Research

 Read about the development process published in this paper: Dimairo M, Coates E, Pallmann P, Todd S, Julious SA, Jaki T, Wason J, Mander AP, Weir CJ, Koenig F, Walton MK, Biggs K, Nicholl J, Hamasaki T, Proschan MA, Scott JA, Ando Y, Hind D, Altman DG.
 The development process of a consensus-driven CONSORT extension for randomised trials using adaptive design.
 BMC Med.
 2018 Nov 16;16(1):210. doi: 10.1186/s12916-018-1196-2.
 PubMed PMID: 30442137; PubMed Central PMCID: PMC6238302.

-Additional information: See https://www.crd.york.ac.uk/PROSPERO/display_record.asp?ID=CRD42016041461.
-We will draw the needed resources from the Canada Research Chair I am leading and explore if we can do the same with resources from the CIHR FRQS MSSS Quebec SPOR SUPPORT unit (post-doctoral student).
+Additional information here.
+The group will draw the needed resources from the Canada Research Chair and explore if the same can be done with resources from the CIHR FRQS MSSS Quebec SPOR SUPPORT unit (post-doctoral student).

 This reporting guideline is being developed for cluster randomised crossover trials (CRXO).
 CRXO trials involve random assignment of groups of individuals (clusters) to a sequence of interventions, where each cluster receives each intervention in a separate period of time.
 A formal consensus process will be undertaken to refine and agree upon reporting items.
 Methodologists, trialists and statisticians will be engaged in this process.
 The development of the reporting guideline is funded through an Australian National Health and Medical Research Council project grant.